kostaskougios/mockbuilders/Readme.md

 One way is test fixtures but those have a number of problems, i.e. they make a test hard to read because you need to refer to the fixture to actually see what the data are.
-Also, if the fixtures are shared, then they are relevant to many tests which makes them even harder to read and maintain.
+Also, if the fixtures are shared, then they are coupled to many tests which makes them even harder to read and maintain.
+A change in the fixture may break a number of tests.

 For some time now I've been using a mock builder pattern which makes creating test data a lot easier, readable and maintainable.